-Overall, the proposed new AE scheme is far less flexible and unattractive from the typical member perspective.
+Overall, AE is far less flexible and unattractive from the typical member perspective.
 For most members, unless more choice is given on contributions, death benefits, retirement age and fund choice, it will not be an attractive proposition, relative to existing DC pensions.

 However, employees paying no tax or paying tax at the lower rate of 20% could benefit from the higher level of state subsidy (effective relief at the rate of 25%) relative to existing DC pensions.
-But, even for these members, other considerations need to be taken into account to determine which would be the best option - in particular the very low initial level of AE contributions (the AE will only pay very modest contribution rates at first) and the level of flexibility.
+But, even for these members, other considerations need to be taken into account to determine which would be the best option - in particular the very low initial level of AE contributions (AE will only pay very modest contribution rates at first) and the level of flexibility.

-The vast majority of established DC pensions and master trust plans offer more sophisticated features and, for higher paid taxpayers, better incentives than the new proposed AE scheme.
-However, as full details materialise, Irish Life will be in touch to discuss the emerging details with you.
+The vast majority of established DC pensions and master trust plans offer more sophisticated features and, for higher paid taxpayers, better incentives than AE.

-Information correct as at April 2022.
+Information correct as at February 2025.